saintsystems/odata-client-php/README.md

-# Get started with the Saint Systems OData Client for PHP
+# Get started with the OData Client for PHP

 A fluent library for calling OData REST services inspired by and based on the [Laravel Query Builder](https://laravel.com/docs/5.4/queries).